 - Less invasive and less harmful to nearby healthy tissue

 - It is a potential option for patients who cannot withstand surgery

 - The procedure can be repeated as necessary if new tumors grow

 - May be used in combination with other treatments

 - Many patients can be treated on an outpatient basis

-What are the side effects associated with cryotherapy for throat cancer?
+Side effects associated with cryotherapy for throat cancer